[Main]

 And wipe my weeping eyes.

-There shall I bathe my weary soul
+There I shall bathe my weary soul,

 In seas of heav’nly rest,